 Introduction

 This chapter describes the knowledge and skills of members of the Board of Institutional Review (BIR).
-BIR members complete activities that are central to the quality and success of the educator preparation accreditation system in California.
-The BIR is a large group of K-12 and higher education educators, administrators and policymakers who are trained and assigned to work in pairs or small groups to review documents, interview stakeholders, and develop consensus decisionson the quality of educator preparation programs.This chapter would be of interest to individuals who are interested in joining the BIR, previously trained BIR members who wish to refresh their skills, and other individuals interested in the accreditation process.
+BIR members complete activities that are central to the quality and success of the accreditation system that oversees the educator preparation programs in California.
+The BIR is a group of K-12 and higher education educators, administrators, and policymakers who are trained and assigned to work in pairs or small groups to review documents, conduct interviews, and develop consensus decisions around an institution’s alignment with Commission-adopted standards .

-I. Selection of Team Members
+I. Selection of BIR Members

 Individuals are selected for membership in the BIR based on the recommendation of a colleague, the individual’s knowledge of the Accreditation Framework, and demonstration of the skills necessary for a successful accreditation visit.
 During the BIR training, prospective members participate in activities designed to develop the skills required during a site visit.
 BIR members assigned to a site visit are expected to utilize the skills outlined in this chapter during the visit and, if necessary, to request assistance or guidance from the team lead and/or the Commission consultant.